 Autism affects the functioning of the brain in the areas of communication and social interaction.
 With early detection of autism in Malaysia, early intervention can be given to the child to improve outcomes.
 One of the most important things to do as a parent or caregiver is to learn the early signs of autism and to deliver effective treatment as soon as possible.
 Studies have shown that early intensive behavioral intervention improves communication, learning, and social skills in children with autism spectrum disorders (ASD).

 Not making eye contact when being fed or smiled at

 Not responding to his or her name- Doesn't use gestures to communicate

 Doesn't imitate facial expressions or movements

 Doesn't know how to play appropriately with peers

 Doesn't initiate or respond to physical touch

-Here are some developmental red flags that may require your child to seek immediate professional evaluation from a pediatrician or family doctor in Malaysia.
+Here are some developmental red flags that may require your child to seek an immediate professional evaluation from a pediatrician or family doctor in Malaysia.

 6 months: No warm, joyful expressions such as smiling